OpenDDS/OpenDDS-Android/README.md

 In addition to those, what ACE/TAO and OpenDDS it clones can optionally be controlled using `ACE_TAO_REPO`, `ACE_TAO_BRANCH`, `OPENDDS_REPO`, and `OPENDDS_BRANCH`.

+## Legal

+By running this you are implicitly agreeing to the licences for the Android SDK and the Android NDK, as well as OpenDDS, ACE/TAO, as well as anything else.